-Common areas are to be maintained by users and spaces should be left as they are found in a clean and tidy state.
+Common areas are to be maintained by users and spaces should be left as they are found, in a clean and tidy state.
+A communal vacuum cleaner and mob will be stored on site.

-A cleaner will be employed, at the cost of the Boarding House owner, to ensure that the common property is clean and to take out the bins for the council garbage collection and subsequently bring in the bins after collection.
+A weekly cleaner will be employed, at the cost of the Boarding House owner, to ensure that the common property is clean and to take out the bins for the council garbage collection and subsequently bring in the bins after collection.
 Recycling bins and residual bins will be provided in each room to promote recycling.

-The Boarding House on-site manager is to employ the services of professional maintenance companies to undertake regular maintenance of the building.
+The Boarding House off site manager is to employ the services of professional maintenance companies to undertake regular maintenance of the building.
 The maintenance companies are to enter the premises regularly and complete all maintenance required.